 You can read more of my story at the website of the Institute for Defense and Government Advancement, which will conduct an Electronic Warfare Summit March 18-20 in the Washington area.
 For details click here.

 Entry filed under: National Security and Defense, Technology, Unmanned Aircraft, Weaponry and Equipment.
-Tags: aerospace, Afghanistan, Defense, electronic warfare, Marine Corps, military aviation, technology, Weaponry and Equipment.
+Tags: aerospace, Afghanistan, electronic warfare, Marine Corps, military aviation, technology, Topics, Weaponry and Equipment.